Fluency (Stuttering)

 Frequently Asked Questions

-- What causes stuttering?
+What causes stuttering?

-- What does fluency therapy involve?
+How long does fluency therapy take?